Stroke & Vascular Disorders

 • The proportion of cardioembolic strokes will increase with the aging of the population. | |

-• Trials have shown a modest reduction in stroke with patent foramen ovale closure but questions remain on appropriate patient selection. |
+• Trials have shown a modest reduction in stroke with patent foramen ovale closure, but questions remain on appropriate patient selection. |

 What is now called "stroke" was referred to as "apoplexy" in the writings of Hippocrates (460 BCE to 370 BCE).
 Apoplexy was defined as "to be struck down by violence or paralysis."
 It was probably formed from the Greek words apo ("from"), plesso ("thunderstruck"), and ia ("condition").
 The term "apoplexy" was applied to myriad conditions, from illnesses affecting the level of consciousness to disorders causing a change in sensation.
 Apoplexy was differentiated from other conditions by its sudden onset, resulting in loss of consciousness and paralysis.
 During the period of the Roman Empire, Aurelius Celsus (25 BCE to 50 AD) differentiated apoplexy from paralysis.
-He noted that during apoplexy the entire body is paralyzed, including sensation, understanding, and movement, whereas with paralysis the effects are localized (30; 26).
+He noted that during apoplexy the entire body is paralyzed, including sensation, understanding, and movement, whereas with paralysis the effects are localized (26; 24).

-There was little progress in the understanding of stroke during the Middle Ages and Renaissance.
+There was little progress in the understanding of stroke during the Middle Ages and the Renaissance.
 During the 18th century, Hermann Boerhaave (1668 to 1738) and his followers returned to a more methodical and analytical approach to medicine.
 Van Swieten's commentaries on Boerhaave are generally believed to be the first suggestion that cerebral embolism could cause apoplexy:

-It has been established by many observations that these polyps occasionally attach themselves as excrescences to the columnae carnae of the heart, and perhaps then separate from it and are propelled, along with the blood, into the pulmonary artery or the aorta, and its branches.... were they thrown into the carotid or vertebral arteries, could disturb—or if they completely blocked all approach of arterial blood to the brain—utterly abolish the functions of the brain (30). |
+It has been established by many observations that these polyps occasionally attach themselves as excrescences to the columnae carnae of the heart, and perhaps then separate from it and are propelled, along with the blood, into the pulmonary artery or the aorta, and its branches.... were they thrown into the carotid or vertebral arteries, could disturb—or if they completely blocked all approach of arterial blood to the brain—utterly abolish the functions of the brain (26). |

 During the 19th century, advances were made in understanding the pathophysiology of cerebral embolism and thrombosis.
-Julius Cohnhien, trained by Virchow, demonstrated the effects of embolization by producing ischemic and hemorrhagic lesions when wax globules were injected into a frog's tongue arteries (35).
+Julius Cohnhien, trained by Virchow, demonstrated the effects of embolization by producing ischemic and hemorrhagic lesions when wax globules were injected into a frog's tongue arteries (31).

-The heart was established as an important source for the development of emboli when Gowers, in 1875, described a case of left middle cerebral artery and retinal artery emboli (35).
+The heart was established as an important source for the development of emboli when Gowers, in 1875, described a case of left middle cerebral artery and retinal artery emboli (31).
 The auricular appendage associated with mitral stenosis was identified as the likely origin of the emboli.

 The clinical manifestations of cerebral embolism depend on the arterial territory affected and the eloquence of the ischemic tissue.
 A large embolism may occlude the distal internal carotid artery or the stem of the middle cerebral artery, producing findings such as contralateral hemiparesis or hemisensory deficits, a gaze preference, and, depending on the involved hemisphere, cognitive findings such as aphasia or neglect.
 Branch occlusions within the anterior intracranial circulation are highly suggestive of cerebral embolism.
 These occlusions typically manifest as restricted deficits such as fluent aphasia or monoplegia.
 Embolic syndromes of the posterior circulation occur less frequently.
 The sites most commonly obstructed are at the union of the vertebral arteries to form the basilar artery and the upper bifurcation of the basilar artery into the posterior cerebral arteries.
 Occlusion of a vertebral artery as it joins to form the basilar artery can produce Wallenberg syndrome or related variants.
 Caplan described the "top of the basilar" syndrome and its manifestations when embolism occludes the distal basilar artery.
-Infarction in this region may produce coma, quadriplegia, visual loss, and various behavioral syndromes (13).
+Infarction in this region may produce coma, quadriplegia, visual loss, and various behavioral syndromes (11).
 A unilateral posterior cerebral artery occlusion leading to an isolated hemianopsia is often embolic in origin.

 Seizures complicate up to 10% of strokes.
 Seizures following stroke are often focal but may become generalized.
 Persons with seizures in the acute phase of cerebral embolism may have periodic lateralized epileptiform discharges detected by EEG, but these seizures are usually self-limited and do not require treatment.
 Seizures that recur can be controlled with anticonvulsant monotherapy.

-A 78-year-old woman was admitted at an outside hospital with left-sided weakness of mild degree.
+A 78-year-old woman was admitted at an outside hospital with left-sided weakness of a mild degree.
 A carotid ultrasound and 2D echocardiogram were normal, and she was placed on aspirin.
 Two weeks later, she presented with expressive speech difficulty that lasted 60 minutes.
 There was no definite right-sided weakness.
 Neurologic exam revealed mild right nasolabial flattening but was otherwise normal.
 An MRA of the brain and neck was normal.
 MRI of the brain showed a small perisylvian infarct on the diffusion-weighted images and an old right middle cerebral artery infarct.
-Transesophageal echocardiogram was ordered and this showed decreased contraction in the left atrial appendage and protuberant plaques in the ascending aorta.
+A transesophageal echocardiogram was ordered, and this showed decreased contraction in the left atrial appendage and protuberant plaques in the ascending aorta.
 Cardiac monitoring did not show definite atrial fibrillation.
 The patient was placed on warfarin for presumed cardioembolic strokes and has done well for the ensuing 5 years.

 The underlying mechanism of cerebral infarction from embolism is occlusion of cerebral vessels with debris from a proximal source.
 An embolus may consist of platelet aggregates, thrombus, platelet-thrombi, cholesterol, calcium, bacteria, neoplastic cells, air, or any other foreign substance.